openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 #####

     1. Setup for system tests.
-    2. Add provider network via cli.
-    3. Log in to Horizon Dashboard.
+    2. Log in to Horizon Dashboard.
-    4. Create shared router(default type) and use it for routing between instances.
+    3. Create shared router(default type) and use it for routing between instances.
-    5. Navigate to Project ->  compute -> Instances
+    4. Navigate to Project ->  Compute -> Instances
-    6. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter1 az.
+    5. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter1 az.
-    7. Launch instance VM_2  in the provider network  with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
+    6. Launch instance VM_2  in the provider network  with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
-    8. Verify that VMs of  same provider network should communicate between each other.
-Send icmp ping from VM _1 to VM_2  and vice versa.
+    7. Verify that VMs of  same provider network should communicate between each other.
+Send icmp ping from VM_1 to VM_2  and vice versa.

 Expected result